How To Buy International Stocks From Malaysia With These Brokers

 Some investors get around this by investing in Ireland-domiciled exchange traded funds (ETFs).
 This takes advantage of the US/Ireland tax treaty, which only imposes a 15% tax on dividends.
 If you’d like to invest in Ireland-domiciled ETFs from Malaysia, you’d need to find an international broker with access to the London Stock Exchange.

-Are these foreign brokers regulated by the Securities Commission Malaysia?
+Brokers regulated by the Securities Commission Malaysia

 There’s just one downside – if you have a dispute with any of these platforms, you won’t be able to resolve it by going through the SC in Malaysia.